jometa9/saas-starter/README.md

 ## Going to Production

-When you're ready to deploy your SaaS application to production, follow these steps:
+When you're ready to deploy your IPTRADE application to production, follow these steps:

 ### Set up a production Stripe webhook